pascal-felique/NNCV/README.md

 To follow the curriculum correctly during Curriculum Learning, you have to increase the resolution in each stage.

-Each time you advance in the curriculum, you have update the location of the previous trained Student model which was trained at a lower resolution.
+Each time you advance in the curriculum, you have to update the location of the previous trained Student model which was trained at a lower resolution.

 The same trained Teacher model will be used during the entire curriculum of the Student.